IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Classes/BotContext.md

 ### `save(List<SObject> records)`

-Upsert records asynchronously.
+Upserts multiple records asynchronously.
 This method is needed to avoid the "Uncommited work pending" exception during the bot handler execution

 #### Parameters